nick-greenwood/have-a-go-week/README.md

 # Have a Go Week 2019 - C#
+## Introduction
+Welcome to the Have a Go Week session for C#.

+Each exercise is broken down into four parts:
+1. The exercise - the explanation of the problem
+1. Expected output - What you should expect the code to output if you code is correct
+1. Have a go - The editor for your code.
+This is where you will see the code and change it.
+You can run the code at any point by clicking Run
+1. The code - The code that will be changed to pass the exercise
 ## Exercise One - Calculations
 ### The exercise
 Fix the below code so that the Add, Subtract, Multiply and Divide methods return the correct answers.